Somuesh/backlink-tracker/README.md

 ## Contributions

-Thanks AI for helping me out on topics such as scheduling using celery+redis and on helping me refactor my code.
+Thanks AI for helping me out on topics, such as scheduling using celery+redis etc. and on helping me refactor my code.
 And also for generate Readme.md file's structure.